Vishal-shamdasani/news-application/README.md

 ## Installing News Website

-To install the News Website, follow these steps:
+To install the News Website locally, follow these steps:

 1. Clone the repository:
    ```